Alamgir (singer): Early life

-Alamgir was born on 11 August 1955 in East Pakistan (present-day Bangladesh).
+Alamgir was born on 11 August 1955 in Rangpur, East Pakistan.
 His father, Farmuzal Haq, was a politician and a member of the All India Muslim League as Secretary of Treasury and later a member of Pakistan's National Assembly during the presidency of Ayub Khan.
 He also studied in Mirzapur Cadet College, Tangail, in the province of East Bengal.
-He briefly studied at Shaheen School in Dhaka.
-In 1971 at the age of around 15, he moved to Karachi, West Pakistan to continue his studies at the University of Karachi before immigrating to the USA.
+He briefly studied at Shaheen School in Dacca.
+In 1971 at the age of around 15, he moved to Karachi, West Pakistan to continue his studies at the University of Karachi before immigrating to the United States.
+He currently resides in Atlanta, Georgia, United States.

 Career

 He settled in the PECHS area of Karachi and started singing in the evenings, around 1971, at a small café called 'Globe Hotel' on Tariq Road, Karachi.
 He was promised Rs.
-350 per month plus free dinner.
-The café was famous for its intellectual gatherings and that is where his potential talent was spotted.
+350 per month plus free dinner by the café owner.
+The café was famous for its intellectual gatherings and that is where his singing talent was spotted.
 Someone from the audience in the hotel liked his style of singing and playing the guitar.
-So that person told him about a programme on the Pakistan Television Corporation station called Ferozan where the program host Khushbakht Aliya was conducting a show for the youth.
+That person informed Alamgir about a show for youth on the Pakistan Television Corporation station called Ferozan, hosted by Khushbakht Aliya.
 He gave his audition, Khushbakht liked his singing and the guitar playing but she had already selected someone else.
 It just so happened that renowned Pakistani music composer Sohail Rana was also sitting in the same room who later asked someone to call Alamgir to his car outside the TV station.
-Sohail Rana said, he liked his (Alamgir's) guitar playing and asked if he would like to perform as a guitarist for his children's programme Hum Hi Hum.
+Sohail Rana said he liked Alamgir's guitar playing and asked if he would like to perform as a guitarist for his children's programme Hum Hi Hum.
 This is how Alamgir entered in the formal world of music.